Wacol: History

 Also, in the post-war period, the suburb increasingly became home to correctional and mental health facilities.

 HM Prison Wacol opened in 1957 with a special wing for the Wacol Security Patients' Hospital (for the mentally ill).
 In 1988 it was renamed Wacol Correctional Centre, then in 1996 Moreton Correctional Centre.
 In 1999 it was closed and rebuilt as the Wolston Correctional Centre.

 In 1984, the Sir Leslie Wilson Youth Centre (a secure facility for young offenders and "troubled" children, formerly known as the Wilson Youth Hospital) and its associated Sir Leslie Wilson School relocated from Windsor to Wacol.
 In 1994 it was renamed the Sir Leslie Wilson Youth Detention Centre in 1994.

 Barrett Adolescent Centre Special School opened on 29 January 1985.
 It provided education for children with mental health issues.
 It closed as a full-time school in 2013, but was relocated to Tennyson where it provides part-time support to children with mental health issues but who remain enrolled full-time in other schools.

 The John Oxley Youth Detention Centre opened at 139 Wacol Road in 1987.
 On 15 July 1994 John Oxley School opened to provide education to children held in the John Oxley centre.

 More correctional facilities followed with Sir David Longland Correctional Centre opening at 234 Wacol Station Road in 1988.
 In 1990 the former migrant reception centre site was cleared for the construction of the Arthur Gorrie Correctional Centre in 1992.
 The Wolston Correctional Centre and the Brisbane Women's Correctional Centre both opened in 1999.
-The Brisbane Youth Detention Centre opened in January 2001 as an amgalmation of Sir Leslie Wilson and John Oxley facilities.
+The Brisbane Youth Detention Centre opened in January 2001 as an amalgamation of Sir Leslie Wilson and John Oxley facilities.
 In 2007 the Brisbane Correctional Centre opened as a redevelopment of the Sir David Longland facility.

 In December 2011, the Royal Society for the Prevention of Cruelty to Animals moved from their premises in Fairfield to Wacol.